Categories

 Practice areas

-Basic entry includes 1 practice area, 1 industry sector and 1 geography.
-Each additional category costs $50 each.
+Basic entry includes 1 practice area category.
+Each additional category costs $95 each.

 Marketing Communications